What is the Official Secrets Act and what is the maximum sentence for spying?

 Section 2 deals with the unauthorised disclosure of information.

 Full up-to-date records of OSA cases have not been published.
-A parliamentary question from 2004 suggested prosecutions were rare – about one a year, according to the House of Commons Library.
+A response to a parliamentary question from 2004 suggested prosecutions were rare – about one a year, according to the House of Commons Library.

 A number of high-profile convictions were secured during the Cold War including of George Blake, an MI6 spy who worked as a double agent for the Soviet Union and was jailed in 1961 for offences under Section 1 of the 1911 Act.